-Temporary employees with more than 12 months' service are entitled to sick leave credits equal to eight days at 100% and 15 days at 75% per annum, performance appraisals and consideration for performance pay, and severance pay equal to two weeks' base salary per continuous year of service.
-All items in Section 8.2 above, except for 8.2.1 (iv), will also apply to these employees.
+Temporary employees with more than 12 months' service are entitled to sick leave credits equal to eight days at 100% and 15 days at 75% per annum, performance appraisals and consideration for performance pay, EHB health and dental benefits except orthodontics and laser eye surgery, and severance pay equal to two weeks' base salary per continuous year of service.
+All items in Section 8.2 above, except for 8.2.1 (iv) and (v), will also apply to these employees.